Utah teapot: Original teapot model

+The original teapot is no longer in production, following a 2023 fire at Friesland Porzellan.

 Appearances

 One famous ray-traced image, by James Arvo and David Kirk in 1987, shows six stone columns, five of which are surmounted by the Platonic solids (tetrahedron, cube, octahedron, dodecahedron, icosahedron).
 The sixth column supports a teapot.
 The image is titled "The Six Platonic Solids", with Arvo and Kirk calling the teapot "the newly discovered Teapotahedron".
 This image appeared on the covers of several books and computer graphic journals.

 The Utah teapot sometimes appears in the "Pipes" screensaver shipped with Microsoft Windows, but only in versions prior to Windows XP, and has been included in the "polyhedra" XScreenSaver hack since 2008.

 Jim Blinn (in one of his "Project MATHEMATICS!" videos) proves an amusing (but trivial) version of the Pythagorean theorem: construct a (2D) teapot on each side of a right triangle and the area of the teapot on the hypotenuse is equal to the sum of the areas of the teapots on the other two sides.

-Loren Carpenter's 1980 CGI film Vol Libre features the teapot, appearing briefly at the beginning and end of the film in the foreground with a fractal-rendered mountainscape behind it.

 Vulkan and OpenGL graphics APIs feature the Utah teapot along with the Stanford dragon and the Stanford bunny on their badges.

 With the advent of the first computer-generated short films, and later full-length feature films, it has become an in-joke to hide the Utah teapot in films' scenes.
 For example, in the movie Toy Story, the Utah teapot appears in a short tea-party scene.
 The teapot also appears in The Simpsons episode "Treehouse of Horror VI" in which Homer discovers the "third dimension."
 In The Sims 2, a picture of the Utah teapot is one of the paintings available to buy in-game, titled "Handle and Spout".

 An origami version of the teapot, folded by Tomohiro Tachi, was shown at the Tikotin Museum of Japanese Art in Israel in a 2007–2008 exhibit.

+In October 2021 "Smithfield Utah" by Alan Butler which was inspired by the Utah teapot was unveiled in Dublin, Ireland.

 OBJ conversion

 Although the original tea set by Newell can be downloaded directly, this tea set is specified using a set of Bézier patches in a custom format, which can be difficult to import directly into many popular 3D modeling applications.
 As such, a tesselated conversion of the dataset in the popular OBJ file format can be useful.
-One such conversion of the complete Newell teaset is available on the University of Utah website.
+One such conversion of the Newell teaset is available on the University of Utah website, although it does not include the milk pitcher that is shown in some of Newell's renders.